 - 7.6 This option relies on the use of current legislative powers in conjunction with co-operation and partnership with key stakeholders.
-Progress has been made on this basis by the Welsh Assembly Government and its Appetite for Life policies. - 7.7 The Welsh Assembly Government's Appetite for Life Action Plan, November 2007 identified seven key priority areas including introducing nutritional based standards, developing and utilising catering staff and equipment to maximum effect and developing marketing strategies.
-The Welsh Assembly Government is piloting two year action research projects with four local authorities to develop and test the guidelines for implementing the food and nutritional standards.
-The action research projects began in September 2008.
+Progress has been made on this basis by the Welsh Assembly Government and its Appetite for Life policies. - 7.7 The Welsh Assembly Government's Appetite for Life Action Plan, November 200710 identified seven key priority areas including introducing nutritional based standards, developing and utilising catering staff and equipment to maximum effect and developing marketing strategies.
+The Welsh Assembly Government will pilot a two year project with four local authorities to develop and test the guidelines for implementing the food and nutritional standards.